 Career packets containing occupational information are sent upon request.
 Resume and job interview resources are available.
 Computerized career guidance systems assist with assessing occupational goals, searching for the right college and writing an effective resume.
 Students who are interested in college transfer information will find a collection of catalogs from colleges in Michigan and Northwest Ohio, as well as applications for admission and program transfer guides.
-Transfer guides are also available on the MCCC webpage at www.monroeccc.edu/academicadv-transfer/transindex.htm.
+Transfer guides are also available in the Transfer section of the MCCC website.